vrugtehagel/eleventy-from-notion/README.md

 Import Notion pages into your Eleventy site.

-## Installation
+## Getting started

-To install, run any of the following commands:
+To install the plugin package, use any of the following commands:

 ```sh
 # For npm: